image357/password/docs/rest.md

 func StopService(timeout int, bindAddress string, prefix string) error
 ```

-StopService will block execution and try to gracefully shut down any rest service during the timeout period.
+StopService will block execution and try to gracefully shut down any REST service during the timeout period.
 The service is guaranteed to be closed at the end of the timeout.

 <a name="TestAccessFunc"></a>
 ## type [TestAccessFunc](<https://github.com/image357/password/blob/main/rest/simple.go#L38>)

 TestAccessFunc is a callback signature.
-The callback will be called by the rest service for every request to determine access based on the accessToken.
+The callback will be called by the REST service for every request to determine access based on the accessToken.

 ```go
 type TestAccessFunc func(token string, ip string, resource string, id string) bool